rpede/aspnet_security/graphql.md

     .AddHttpRequestInterceptor<HttpRequestInterceptor>();
 ```

-Note that we just keep chaining calls to `AddGraphQLServer()` for all the types it needs to know about to build our API.
+Notice that we just keep chaining calls to `AddGraphQLServer()` for all the types it needs to know about to build our API.

 In GraphQL IDE: